Recovering shared structure from multiple networks with unknown edge distributions: Proofs and Technical Results

-In this section, we give a proof of Lemma~\ref{lem:genericbound}, which generalizes and extends results of \cite{LyzTanAthParPri2017} and \cite{LevAthTanLyzPri2017}.
+Lemma~\ref{lem:genericbound} generalizes and extends results of \cite{LyzTanAthParPri2017} and \cite{LevAthTanLyzPri2017}.
 To begin with, we require two technical results.
-The first is a slight adaptation of Proposition 16 in \cite{LyzTanAthParPri2017}.
-Where the original result is stated under the assumption that the non-zero eigenvalues of $P$ are all $\Omega(n)$, we state it in a way that is agnostic to the growth of the spectrum of $P$.
-The proof is otherwise identical, using the Davis-Kahan theorem, and is omitted.
-We note that this result is entirely deterministic, though we will apply it in the context where $M$ is a random matrix with expectation $P$. \begin{proposition} Let $M,P \in \R^{n \times n}$ with $P = X X^T$ for some $X \in \R^{n \times d}$.
+The first is a modification of Proposition 16 in \cite{LyzTanAthParPri2017} to be agnostic to the growth of the spectrum of $P$ instead of assuming a lower-bound on the growth rate of the non-zero eigenvalues of $P$.
+The proof is otherwise identical and is omitted.
+We note that this result is entirely deterministic, but we will apply it below when $M$ is a random matrix with expectation $P$. \begin{proposition} Let $M,P \in \R^{n \times n}$ with $P = X X^T$ for some $X \in \R^{n \times d}$.
 Let $P = \UP \SP \UP^T$ be the rank-$d$ singular value decomposition of $P$ and define $\UM \in \R^{n \times d}, \SM \in \R^{d \times d}$ so that $\UM \SM \UM^T$ is the rank-$d$ eigenvalue truncation of $M$.
 Let $V_1 D V_2^T$ be the rank-$d$ singular value decomposition of $\UP^T \UM$.
 Then

 \end{proposition}